Genetic Fact Sheets for Parents

 With prompt and careful treatment, children with CPT-1A deficiency often live healthy lives with typical growth and development.
 After 5 years of age, metabolic crises tend to happen less often and are not as severe.

-If repeated episodes of metabolic crisis occur, there is a chance for permanent learning disabilities or mental retardation.
+If repeated episodes of metabolic crisis occur, there is a chance for permanent learning disabilities or intellectual disabilities.

 What causes the CPT-1A enzyme to be absent or not working correctly?